Svalbard Crossing 4 days

 Experience the ultimate Arctic adventure as we traverse Svalbard from east to west.
 This journey takes you across vast glaciers, through remote wilderness, and into the heart of the High Arctic.
 Expect breathtaking landscapes, raw nature, and the thrill of true polar exploration.

-Day 2 – Journey to the East
+Day 1 – Starting your journey to the East

 - Pick-up from your hotel.